Clean Truck Program

 Background

-In 2008, the ports of Tacoma, Seattle and Vancouver, B.C., adopted the Northwest Ports Clean Air Strategy to continuously reduce port-related diesel and greenhouse gas emissions.
-To reach these goals, the ports and industry have already invested in and adopted new equipment and fuels that reduce emissions from cargo-handling equipment, rail, harbor craft, ships and trucks.
+The Clean Truck Program helps the NWSA advance the Northwest Ports Clean Air Strategy, which was adopted by the ports of Tacoma, Seattle and Vancouver, B.C. to continuously reduce port-related diesel and greenhouse gas emissions.
+To reach these shared goals, the ports and industry have already invested in and adopted new equipment and fuels that reduce emissions from cargo-handling equipment, rail, harbor craft, ships and trucks.